Infinidat/infi.clickhouse_django_rest_utils/README.md

 a queryset(a valid Clickhouse ORM queryset) and a serializer_class(a valid ClickhouseSerializer) arguments that will be used during the view process.

+Please note that the Clickhouse viewset supports only in list method, and cannot return data for a single object query (i.e some-url-address/<obj_id>).

 Filters